grahampugh/grahampugh.github.io/_posts/2023-08-21-introducing-jcds2.md

 That last part is important as it differs from previous methods of uploading package to Jamf Cloud.
 In fact, it more closely resembles the workflow for uploading packages to a local file share distribution point.

+> NOTE: Jamf requires bundle-style installer packages (which are actually folders) to be zipped prior to upload.
+Most packages are flat packages which are a single archive file and do not need zipping up.
+Only a very few vendors still provide bundle-style packages, such as Adobe's Creative Cloud apps.
+Tools like Jamf Admin and even the old `dbfileupload` endpoint perform the zip automatically when fed a bundle-style package. `JamfPackageUploader` for AutoPkg also zips up packages as required.
+The shell scripts I present here do not, so you will need to zip up the package prior to uploading it.

 ### Step 1 - obtaining a Bearer Token

 This step is common to all Jamf Pro API queries so should be familiar to anyone who has written a script to interact with the Jamf Pro API.
 The endpoint is `/api/v1/auth/token`.
 No special privileges are required to access this endpoint.